The Batman Adventures: Batman: The Adventures Continue (2020)

 Batman: The Adventures Continue is a continuation of Batman: The Animated Series and its follow-up The New Batman Adventures.
-The book is co-written by Paul Dini and Alan Burnett, producers of the original animated television series, and illustrated by Ty Templeton, who also worked on previous comics inspired by Batman: TAS.
+The book is co-written by Paul Dini and Alan Burnett, producers of the original animated television series, and illustrated by Ty Templeton, who also worked on The Batman Adventures.
 The limited series was initially released as a "digital first" comic, beginning in April 2020.
 The miniseries lasted eight issues.
-In March 2021, DC announced Season II of the series, with Issue 1 published in June 2021.
+In March 2021, DC announced Season II of the series, with the first issue published in June 2021.
 As of June 2021, DC has planned seven issues for Season II.

 Additional characters

-While there were many characters who never appeared in Batman: The Animated Series, the Batman Adventures series would occasionally introduce and feature characters who never made it to the screen.
+While there were many characters who never appeared in Batman: The Animated Series, the Batman Adventures series would occasionally introduce and feature characters who never appeared on screen in the DC Animated Universe.